jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 Using the tool  <a href="https://www.mathworks.com/help/images/batch-processing-using-the-image-batch-processor-app.html">__Image Batch Processor__</a> (MathWorks), The segmentation and spatial normalization of the growth cones is carried out for a batch of images from a Time-Lapse in two stages:

-1- __Parameter settings:__ a graphical user interface (GUI) is provided, which visually allows for segmentation, applying different settings to find the best one.
+1- __Parameter settings:__ a Graphical User Interface (GUI) is provided, which visually allows for segmentation, applying different settings to find the best one.

 * Open your MATLAB and run the the following script: